But don’t ruin all that hard work by inhaling a tub of ice cream!

 You can experiment with any all-natural nut butter, like almond, cashew, or walnut butter in this recipe (of course, peanut butter tastes delicious too!).

-Forget those sugar-laden store-bought popsicles.
-Instead, make these frozen banana pops covered in chocolate and peanut butter with crunchy pistachios — they’re the perfect healthy substitute for a sweet dessert or snack.
+These frozen banana pops covered in chocolate and peanut butter with crunchy pistachios are the perfect sweet dessert or snack.

 These vegan popsicles contain a whole serving of fruit and only have 140 calories each — and they’re dairy-free!